sumit0042/phaser2DAssessment/README.md

 On refactoring, it will be split to multiple files:
 - Timer will go in its own component
 - Socket events will be handled in a separate SocketManager class
+## Design
+Server handles following event types
+- `IO Events`: These are related to new connections and broken connections.
+The server maintains at max 2 connections at a time, this is because it is a 1v1 game
+- `Game Update Events`: This constitutes the `rookMoved` event from server to client and `rookMovement` event from client to server.
+The purpose of the event is to sync the state of the rook (its position on the 8x8 chessboard) across both the player's devices
+- `Turn Events`: This event syncronises the player's turn on both devices.
+Moving it to the server has security related advantages because otherwise, the game's client side build on the browser can be tweaked to manipulate turns.

+Client contains the following:
+- The Phaser game object.
+The game object is extended to a multiplayer game object.
+This is done to store current player and all player's profile.
+It handle socket's events described above and emits those events to the game scenes.
+The file is at [/pH/src/game.js](https://github.com/sumit0042/phaser2DAssessment/blob/master/pH/src/game.js)
+- The Preload Scene.
+It contains the load screen with the start button.
+Can be found at [/pH/src/scenes/Preload.js](https://github.com/sumit0042/phaser2DAssessment/blob/master/pH/src/scenes/Preload.js)
+- The Main Game Scene.
+It contains the main scene at [/pH/src/scenes/Level.js](https://github.com/sumit0042/phaser2DAssessment/blob/master/pH/src/scenes/Level.js) It processes events from the server and emits them as `onRookMoved` scene event.
+On this event the rook position is updated.
+On turn change event, turns are toggled.
+The `update` function handles timers and game over due to timeout.